hymkor/csvi/README.md

     - LF or CRLF for line breaks
     - BOM of the beginning of files
     - The representation before decoding double quotations, encoding, field and record sperators and so on are displayed on the bottom line
-- CSView supports the following encodings:
+- CSVI supports the following encodings:
     - UTF8 (default)
     - UTF16
     - Current codepage on Windows (automatically detected)